 Teachers and other employees requiring the use of a substitute shall report to their principals as soon as possible after determining the need to be absent.
 Teachers must leave daily lesson plans, schedules, and seating charts for the substitutes.

-12.1 INTERIM/REPLACEMENT EMPLOYEE
+12.1 INTERIM EMPLOYMENT

 12.1.1 Employment:

-(a) An interim employee cannot be employed for a vacancy created by a permanent employee who is on paid leave, except as provided in State Board Policy 12.1.1 (i.e., the employee is on workers’ compensation paid leave, short-term disability, or paid leave due to an episode of violence).
+(a) An interim employee cannot be employed for a vacancy created by a permanent employee who is on paid leave, except if the employee is on workers’ compensation paid leave, short-term disability, or paid leave due to an episode of violence.

 (b) While an employee is on active non-paid military leave for an extended period of time during a period of war or other major conflict, the replacement may be considered to be an interim employee with benefits.
 The interim position will only be available for the duration of the employee’s military absence and must be relinquished upon proper request for reinstatement by the employee on military leave.